opensearch-project/documentation-website/_opensearch/install/tar.md

 - Configure your own TLS certificates - no third-party certificate authority (CA) is required.
 - Create an admin user with a custom password.

 If you ran the security demo script, then you will need to manually reconfigure settings that were modified.
-Refer to Security Plugin [Configuration]({{site.url}}{{site.baseurl}}/opensearch/configuration/) for guidance before proceeding.
+Refer to [Security configuration]({{site.url}}{{site.baseurl}}/opensearch/configuration/) for guidance before proceeding.
 {:.note}

 Before modifying any configuration files, it's always a good idea to save a backup copy before making changes.
 The backup file can be used to revert any issues caused by a bad configuration.